Turn your dashboard into a template

 1. In your dashboard, click More and select Tag as Template from the dropdown menu.

-• The dashboard will carry a template icon;
+• The dashboard carries a template icon;

 Template use cases